 In New Mexico the weeks before Thanksgiving are High Fall, autumn in abundance, all gold colors and fruits.
 Thanksgiving is the high point of that season, and also its end.
-Then its whooping crane season, Christmas, and winter.
+Then its sand hill crane season, Christmas, and winter.

 In the weeks before Thanksgiving the cottonwood leaves turned bright pumpkin yellow.
 We were driving along the mesa above the bosque (the bosque is the cottonwood forest that grows in the river bottom) and it looked like hammered gold.
 Now the leaves are falling or fallen and they’re the light-tan color of old bones.
 A few weeks ago the apples were red on our trees and thick on the ground.
 Now they are all gathered in.
 Every day we slice and dry as many as we can, and every day we have to take a few rotten ones out to the steers in the corral.
 The chiles are all dried.
 The grass, green a few weeks ago, is now brown.
 Fall flowered and now it withers.

 Since we’re done with the harvest and almost done with putting away the harvest, we’ve turned to the tasks appropriate to this part of fall.
 We’re spading, and spreading manure, and adding leaves to the compost pile.
 We are preparing, in fact, for next year’s garden.
 We’re planting cherry trees.
 Soon we’ll prune.

 The seed catalogs are starting to come.
 The Lovely One and I are idly discussing what to plant, and where.
 A half-mile up the road, at my father’s place, he and I have also been strolling around, looking things over, and discussing.
 He’ll plant corn for the both of us, we’ve decided.
 And in the spring I can have some cuttings from his fallbearing raspberries.
 He’ll help me plant them.

 We’re too busy–and next year’s garden is too present already–for us to mourn the old garden’s death too much.

 President Faust recently commented that